Rakesh-Mourya-G/xen-orchestra/docs/backups.md

 # Concepts

-This section is dedicated to all general concepts about Xen Orchestra backups.
+This section is dedicated to all general concepts about CloudVisor backups.

 ## Interface